Azure/login/README.md

-# GitHub Actions for deploying to Azure
+# GitHub Actions Beta Preview for deploying to Azure Stack Hub

 ## Automate your GitHub workflows using Azure Actions